paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

 -------------------------------------------------------------

-In the file, ``cUserDefined.h``, include this project's header file and then in this project's namespace declare the specialisations to convert to and from a ``std::vector`` of these objects:
+In the file, ``cUserDefined.h``, include this project's header file and then in this project's namespace declare the specialisations to call this library's generic functions to convert to and from a ``std::vector`` of these objects:

 .. code-block:: cpp